WildSanctumn/wildlife-website/README.md

 - To teach people about endangered animals in the Philippines
 - To raise awareness about wildlife conservation
-- To practice basic web development using HTML and CSS
 - To create a simple and informative website

 ---